 Swaying – you should stand in a position that allows you to observe the subject and some stationary object in the background.
 This could be a utility pole, a tree, a billboard, or even your patrol car.
 This gives you the basis of how you measured the sway the subject exhibited.
 I’ve been asked this in court so be prepared to have a solid answer.
 Note the type of sway as well – front to back, side to side, or circular (orbital).

 Raises arms for balance – requires you to observe the subject raise one or both arms more than six (6) inches from their sides.
-Document on what count they raised their arms and how many times they raised their arms.
-If they raise their arms 30 times remember that it is only scored as one clue, performed 30 times.
+Try to document on what count they raised their arms and how many times they raised their arms in total.
+If they raise their arms 30 times remember that is only scored as one clue performed 30 times.

 Puts foot down – No brainer here.
 Note on what count and how many times the subject puts their foot down.
 One thing to be careful of is to make sure the subject returns their foot to (6) inches with a pointed toe after they’ve put it down once.
 And make sure they look at their foot – the subjects will quickly start doing cheats once they realize their balance is poor.

 By the completion of the three validated sobriety tests you should be more than comfortable with the arrest/no-arrest decision.
-If done properly these tests have been proven to be incredibly accurate in identifying driver’s that are at the .08% B.A.C. level or above.
+If done properly these tests have been proven to be incredibly accurate (up to 94% accurate) in identifying driver’s that are at the .08% B.A.C. level or above.
 The sharper you hone your skills in administering these tests, the greater the success rate you will have in snatching the .08% and .09% impaired drivers off the road.
-Anyone can locate the .15% driver, but a true professional is required to remove the threats posed by drivers with lower B.A.C. levels.
+Anyone can locate the .15% driver, but a true professional should be able to remove the threats posed by drivers with lower B.A.C. levels.

-One final reminder – from the first observation of the Vehicle In Motion you should start preparing yourself for the lawyer-savvy subject who will not talk to you or perform your tests.
+FINAL REMINDER – from the first observation of the Vehicle In Motion you should start preparing yourself for the lawyer-savvy subject who will not talk to you or perform any tests.
 Tune in all your senses to document the many minor details that intoxicated drivers will give you during Vehicle In Motion and the Personal Contact phases of D.U.I. investigations.
-That way Mr. Refuse-all doesn’t slip by, and you’re detailed reporting of observed actions will be sufficient to gain the conviction in court.
+That way Mr. Refuse-all doesn’t slip by, and you’re detailed report of observations will be sufficient to gain the conviction in court.